 It’s an interesting choice on the author’s part to use the voice that conveys the accent most associated with the stereotypes being fought by the poem.
 By doing this, the author creates a conflicting view by perpetuating one element of the stereotype (the accent) while dispelling the rest.
 This is likely a stylistic choice related to the pride referenced in the second verse: “Mother country get it right.”
 The speaker is proud of their accent and their country and doesn’t want to be judged for that pride.

 This is a powerful and honest poem that is more than likely a strong reflection of Benjamin Zephaniah’s struggles with racism and stereotyping, which he has famously fought against in his own life.
-He has fought against homophobia in his native country of Jamaica, and racism in his current country of Britain.
-Much of his work has been in favor of equality and social justice, and it makes sense for a poem such as ‘No Problem’ to
+Much of his work has been in favor of equality and social justice, and it makes sense for a poem such as ‘No Problem’ too.